-SCORING SECTION 2: INSIGHTS & STRATEGIC IDEA
+SCORING SECTION 2: INSIGHTS & STRATEGY Questions 2A-2C

-Judges evaluate how inventive and effective the Idea and Strategy were in meeting the communications challenge.
+Judges evaluate how inventive and effective the Idea and Strategy were in meeting the challenge.

 - Insights not just facts or observations, but what came out from the data points/research.
-State your insights and explain how you came to them. - An understanding of why these insights are unique to the brand and are positioned to address your challenge and business situation. - An explanation on how the insight links with the strategy, informed the strategic idea, brought to life the creative execution and ultimately, the results. - The strategic idea that drove the effort and led to a solution.
-This is not your tagline it is the core idea that drove your effort and led to your results.
+State your insights and explain how you came to them. - An understanding of why these insights are unique to the brand and are positioned to address the brand's particular challenge and business situation. - An explanation on how the insight links with the strategy, informed the strategic idea, brought to life the creative execution and ultimately, the results. - A clear definition of your audience, including demographics, culture, behaviors, etc. Why is this audience important to the brand and the growth of the brand's business? - The core idea or strategic build that drove the effort and led to a solution.

-SCORING SECTION 2: INSIGHTS & STRATEGIC IDEA
+SCORING SECTION 2: INSIGHTS & STRATEGY